The Big Pants: part one

 “Someone has got a watch.”

 “No, no,” he said.
 “Well”—louder, he was addressing them all—“that spoils things.
-But that’s all right.”
+But it’s all right.”

 He got rid of the watches, and it was then very dark.
 Tom touched knees with someone to his right.
 He was hating this.
-There was something weird to him about touching people.
-He’d spent most of his life never doing it.
+Something weird to him about touching people.
+He had spent most of his life never doing it.
 Soon Toby was going to say, “Everyone hold hands.”
 Toby was rustling out there.

 Yesterday, Tom had been commanded to his feet in front of twenty people.
-283—he’d squeaked the number onto the whiteboard, and put his name next to it.
+Two hundred eighty-three—he’d squeaked the number onto the whiteboard, and put his name next to it.
 That was not so bad.
 Perry was 508.
 Well, he really, manifestly, was.
 No judgment, no judgment, Toby kept saying it.
 Tom was not judging.
 Maybe Perry, held back by his oxygen tank, would have the easier time.

-He’d been a little concerned, coming to the cafeteria from the morning hike, to find breakfast a buffet.
+Coming to the cafeteria from the morning hike, he’d been a little concerned to find breakfast a buffet.
 Tom had gone on a diet once that was all portion control, little packages of pretzels and cookies.
-Stuff you could stand to eat, but no discipline.
+Stuff you could stand to eat, but no discipline…he’d crunched through a hundred dollars’ worth of stuff he could have got store-bought for twenty.
 Here were boiled eggs, fruit salad, almond milk smoothies…but seconds, thirds…couldn’t you overdo eggs?
 Wouldn’t four pieces of toast with organic fruit puree still be a lot?

-“That would be,” he told Jackie, who’d sat opposite and spilled his orange juice, knocking her tray against his, “four hundred calories, maybe more like five.”
+“That would be,” he told Jackie, who sat opposite and had spilled his orange juice, knocking her tray against his, “four hundred calories, maybe more like five.”

 “What?”
 She was splitting her egg with a fork.
 “No, why should it?
-Maybe I won’t have the egg then.”
+Maybe I won’t have an egg then.”

 “And what have they got against coffee, I wanna know?
 No, I’m talking about, if you had five pieces of toast.
 You could.”